Neolot/jQuery.AutoColumnList/README.md

 jQuery.AutoColumnList
 =====================

-This jQuery plugin automatically layout your lists in column format
+This jQuery plugin automatically layout your lists in column format.
+See demo for examples.